memflow/memflow-qemu/README.md

 # memflow-qemu-procfs

-This connector implements an interface for Qemu via the Process Filesystem on Linux.
+The qemu-procfs connector implements a memflow plugin interface for Qemu on top of the Process Filesystem on Linux.

 ## Compilation